-For those who are new to PC building and PC hardware, it can be difficult to identify components.
+Identifying components for those new to PC building and PC hardware can be challenging.
 To understand what a graphics card is, you may have to first figure out where is the graphics card located.

-Basically, the location of graphics a card depends upon what kind of graphics card you have.
-Integrated graphics card are located within the CPU.
-Dedicated, or discrete, graphics cards are located on the motherboard on the PCIe slots.
+The location of a graphics card depends upon what kind of graphics card you have.
+Integrated graphics cards are located within the CPU.
+Dedicated or discrete graphics cards are located on the motherboard on the PCIe slots.

 It is highly possible to have both integrated and dedicated graphics cards on your computer at the same time as well.

-On laptops a dedicated graphics card is a separate chip located on the motherboard.
-On desktops, dedicated graphics card plug into the PCIe slots.
+On laptops, a dedicated graphics card is a separate chip located on the motherboard.
+On desktops, dedicated graphics cards plug into the PCIe slots.

-In the following text I will talk comprehensively about where the graphics card is located and also how to identify one.
+In the following text, I will discuss where the graphics card is located and how to identify one.

-You can have either one of these or both in your PC.
+You can have either one of these or both on your PC.

 Let us talk about each separately.